 I fully support revocation of All American Asphalt’s business license if they persist in causing toxic fumes to contaminate the air in Irvine neighborhoods.

-You can learn more about the Irvine Community Land Trust at our website HERE.
+You can learn more at our new webpage at https://www.cityofirvine.org/community-development/all-american-asphalt-update.